gulpjs/gulp/docs/CLI.md

 - `--gulpfile <gulpfile path>` manually set path of gulpfile.
 Useful if you have multiple gulpfiles.
 This will set the CWD to the gulpfile directory as well.
 - `--cwd <dir path>` manually set the CWD.
 The search for the gulpfile, as well as the relativity of all requires will be from here.
 - `-T` or `--tasks` will display the task dependency tree for the loaded gulpfile
+- `--color` will force gulp and gulp plugins to display colors even when no color support is detected
+- `--no-color` will force gulp and gulp plugins to not display colors even when color support is detected

 ### Tasks